The EU Strategy for the Alpine Region (EUSALP) aims to actively involve young people when it is about to make the Alpine Region fit for the future.

 … have a basic understanding of English (no need to be proficient – we are a multi-lingual team and help you find your way in EUSALP),

 The members of the Youth Council are selected at random.
+For the next mandate 2022-2023, a total of 17 seats will be renewed out of the 28 seats.
 In order to ensure diversity of members, attention is paid to a balance of young people from the seven EUSALP states, from different EUSALP regions, of different genders, with different educational or professional backgrounds and with or without experience in youth organizations or projects.

 If you are not selected for the EUSALP Youth Council but would still like to get involved in EUSALP, we will be happy to inform you about our other youth activities that you can participate in.
 If you check the box below agreeing that we can use your contact information for informational purposes, we will keep you informed about our activities.